DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 During the aftermath of the great war, when humans had started to reclaim territories previously owned by the four races, they had discovered mysterious ruins, evidently man-made.

-"In most cases scientists believed it to be a work of foreign gods and leftovers of curses.
+"In most cases scientists believed it to be a work of sidhes and leftovers of curses.
 Still, a lot of unknown factors remain.
 Rinne, you should know about it too."